Turtleca/Uma-Tournament/umas/README.md

 ## Skills:

-Skills are a Json list of the skill ids for your Uma. i.e. Your Uma has "Professor of Curvature" so you add `[..., 200331, ...]` to your `"skills"` key.
+Skills are a json list of the skill ids for your Uma. i.e. Your Uma has "Professor of Curvature" so you add `[..., 200331, ...]` to your `"skills"` key.
 Find specific skill ids by Online Umalator: https://alpha123.github.io/uma-tools/umalator-global/ Or by running